-14.2 The Administration shall provide adequate secretarial and clerical assistance to all departments and areas, including the Library, for Institute purposes.
+14.2 The Administration shall provide adequate secretarial and clerical assistance to all departments and areas, including the library for Institute purposes.

-14.3 The Administration shall provide a suitable faculty lounge and kitchen for the exclusive use of the faculty and their guests.
-It shall be lockable with a key to be made available to all faculty members.
+14.3 The Administration shall provide a suitable facultylounge and kitchen for the exclusive use of the faculty and their guests.It shall be lockable with a key to be made available to all faculty members.

-14.4 The Administration shall continue to provide parking privileges, unless rendered impossible by construction requirements, at an annual parking fee of \$30.00 for 1986-87 and \$32.00 for 1987-88 and 1988-89.
+14.4 The Administration shall continue to provide parking privileges, unless rendered impossible by construction requirements, at no more than double the present parking fee.